It's Saturday 10:41 PMSorry, we're closed

 Trailing arms themselves are fairly resilient and don’t often wear out.
 However, the bushings can wear out or get damaged over time.
 If these are not replaced it can result in damage to the actual trailing arms.

 • Clunking noises from the rear axle – You never want to hear clunking noises coming from your vehicle.
 If you’re noticing them from the back of the vehicle when you drive over bumps, accelerate, brake, turn, or put the vehicle into reverse, your trailing arm could be the issue.
 The worst the problem gets, the louder the clunk will be.
-Take your vehicle in to get inspected the moment you notice something sounds good to prevent further damage.
+Take your vehicle in to get inspected the moment you notice something sounds wrong to prevent further damage.

 • Your vehicle won’t stay in a straight line – Worn bushings or a broken trailing arm can cause the rear axle to move independently from the chassis.
 This causes vehicles to sway, as the rear wheels may actually change the direction of the vehicle.